psfrolov/psfrolov.github.io/app/legal/privacy-policy.md

 layout: default
 title: Privacy Policy
 description: >-
-  A privacy policy that discloses the ways a website gathers, uses, discloses, and manages a user's data.
+  A privacy policy that describes the ways a website gathers, uses, discloses, and manages a user's data.
 robots: noindex
 ---